hack101/lesson5/README.md

 // Test function executed
 ```

-Now that we have our testing loop set up, we focus on the jquery function to send http requests.
+Now that we have our testing loop set up, we focus on the jQuery function to send http requests.
 Our swiss army knife here is [$.ajax](http://api.jquery.com/jquery.ajax/).
 To send a `POST` request with it, we do the following:
 ```javascript
 var test = function() {
     $.ajax({